 The performance score for Canadian buildings features the following:

-- 1-to-100 score for commercial office buildings, hospitals, K-12 schools, medical offices, senior care communities and residential care facilities, and supermarkets and food stores (Natural Resources Canada is working to provide additional 1-100 scores for other building types)
+- 1-to-100 score for specific building types.
+(Natural Resources Canada is working to provide additional 1-100 scores for other building types)

 - a score of 50 indicates you are at the 50th percentile, that is, half of your peer group of buildings are performing better and half are performing worse